phunwerx/word-search-puzzle/README.md

 ## Synopsis

-Nothing big and fancy here, just solves a 2d word puzzle by banging /usr/share/words against a few matrix view classes.
+Nothing big and fancy here, just solves a 2d word puzzle by banging /usr/share/words against a different views of a matrix.

 ## Code Example